 This page is a basic information page for people who think they might like to try sheep dog trialling in WA.

-The West Australian Working Sheepdog Ass (WAWSDA) has six clubs around the state and being a member of any one of these clubs gives you membership to WAWSDA and also to the Australian Sheepdog Workers Ass.
+The West Australian Working Sheepdog Association (WAWSDA) has six clubs around the state and being a member of any one of these clubs gives you membership to WAWSDA and also to the Australian Sheepdog Workers Association.

 Dogs must be registered with WAWSDA to compete in improver and open trials.
 Unregistered dogs may compete in the encourage and novice events.
 If you are a member from another state your dogs must be registered with your states club to compete in our trials.

 The first being if both parents are registered with WAWSDA.